NEUROIMAGING / MAGNETIC RESONANCE

 Early DWI reversal

-• it occurs in the early phase of stroke during successful reperfusion (within 3-6 hours after stroke onset) [Pham, 2015]
+• the phenomenon occurs in the early phase of stroke, specifically during successful reperfusion within 3-6 hours after stroke onset [Pham, 2015]

-• actual regression is relatively rare; more common is DWI pseudonormalization (fluctuation) or only partial regression
+• true regression is relatively rare; more commonly observed are DWI pseudonormalization (fluctuation) or partial regression

 Fluctuation of DWI findings (pseudonormalization)